 Community Outreach Coordinator

 Autumn discovered The Canine Connection in 2015 when she was seeking help for her new puppy, Darby, a sweet and spunky cattledog.
-Along with bringing Darby through our puppy pogram, Autumn answered our call for our management team and her Canine Connection adventures began.
+Along with bringing Darby through our puppy program, Autumn answered a call for our management team and her Canine Connection adventures began.
 She began working for us as our Client Care Coordinator, then became our Operations Manager, and has now assumed a brand new position with us, that of Community Outreach Coordinator.
-In this capacity, Autumn will be expanding our reach beyond the walls of The Canine Connection to help build a variety of community programs and events that benefit animals and animal lovers in a myriad of ways.
+Why did we develop this position?
+Because we are absolutely dedicated to serving our community so feel it is important give to others - animals and people - not just our clients and not just at our center.
+As Community Outreach Coordinator, Autumn is building a variety of community programs and events that benefit animals and animal lovers in a myriad of ways.
+She is overseeing our therapy dog program, annual fundraiser for Chico Animal Shelter, our monthly giving program to animal-related causes, Camp Fire assistance programs, and so much more.
 Originally from Sonoma, California, Autumn has fallen in love with Butte County, making her home in Forest Ranch with her family.

 Client Care Coordinator